Black Caesar (pirate): Service with Blackbeard

-What can be known for certain is that Caesar served aboard Blackbeard’s flagship Queen Anne's Revenge.
+What can be known for certain is that Caesar served aboard Blackbeard's flagship Queen Anne's Revenge.
 He was still with Blackbeard in 1718 when the pirates were cornered by Lieutenant Maynard.
-The General History of the Pyrates (1724) records that:
+A General History of the Pyrates (1724) records that:

-Teach had little or no Hopes of escaping, and therefore had posted a resolute Fellow, a Negroe whom he had bred up, with a lighted Match, in the Powder-Room, with Commands to blow up when he should give him Orders, which was as soon as the Lieutenant and his Men could have entered, that so he might have destroy’d his Conquerors: and when the Negro found how it went with Black-beard, he could hardly be perswaded from the rash Action, by two Prisoners that were then in the Hold of the Sloop.”
+Teach had little or no Hopes of escaping, and therefore had posted a resolute Fellow, a Negroe whom he had bred up, with a lighted Match, in the Powder-Room, with Commands to blow up when he should give him Orders, which was as soon as the Lieutenant and his Men could have entered, that so he might have destroy'd his Conquerors: and when the Negro found how it went with Black-beard, he could hardly be perswaded from the rash Action, by two Prisoners that were then in the Hold of the Sloop.”

 Taken prisoner by Virginian colonial authorities, Caesar (whom the General History refers to only as Caesar, not as Black Caesar) was tried for piracy but was acquitted.
-Later historians and writers equated the “Negroe” who tried to blow up the vessel with Caesar but there were at least six black pirates aboard the ship and the one “bred up” by Blackbeard was not identified at trial.
+Later historians and writers equated the "Negroe" who tried to blow up the vessel with Caesar but there were at least six black pirates aboard the ship and the one "bred up" by Blackbeard was not identified at trial.
 Despite his acquittal Caesar is often described as having been convicted and hanged.
-After his release the ex-slave Caesar may have returned to the possession of Chief Justice and Secretary of the Province of Carolina, Tobias Knight, or to that of Virginia Governor Alexander Spotswood.
+After his release the ex-slave Caesar may have returned to the possession of Chief Justice and Secretary of the province of Carolina, Tobias Knight, or to that of Virginia Governor Alexander Spotswood.
 Caesar may also have survived piracy and slavery to work as a cooper past age 70.

 In popular culture

-The “Black Caesar” character appeared in the 2005 mini series Blackbeard: Terror at Sea, the 2006 film Blackbeard, an episode of Legends of Tomorrow titled "The Great British Fake-Off" and the 2021 Netflix documentary series The Lost Pirate Kingdom.
+The "Black Caesar" character appeared in the 2005 mini series Blackbeard: Terror at Sea, the 2006 miniseries Blackbeard, an episode of Legends of Tomorrow titled "The Great British Fake-Off", and the 2021 Netflix documentary series The Lost Pirate Kingdom.

 The 2011 film Pirates of the Caribbean: On Stranger Tides featured Blackbeard with zombie crewmen, and one of them was intended to be based on Black Caesar by concept artist Miles Teves, but ultimately wasn't incorporated into the movie.

+Vengeance Unchained: The Legend of Black Caesar, a five-issue comic series by Shaquille O’Neal, Stephanie Williams, and Ray-Anthony Height and published by Archie Comics was announced in June 2026, with the first issue scheduled to release in October 2026.